Norma Talmadge: Retirement

 Upon leaving the movie world, Norma Talmadge rid herself of all the duties and responsibilities of stardom.
 She told eager fans who were pressing her for an autograph as she left a restaurant, "Get away, dears.
 I don't need you anymore and you don't need me."

 Some time before late 1932, Talmadge decided against marrying Gilbert Roland, as he was 11 years her junior and she feared he would eventually leave her.
 Mother Peg fell ill, and died in September 1925.
 In late 1932, Talmadge began seeing her ex-husband Joseph Schenck's poker friend, comedian George Jessel.
 In April 1934, Schenck, from whom she had been separated for seven years, finally granted Talmadge her divorce, and nine days later, she married Jessel.
 Schenck continued to do what he could for Norma and her sisters, acting as a financial adviser and guiding her business affairs.

 In 1937, Talmadge and Schenck bought the Villa Riviera in Long Beach, California for $1.5 million.

 Talmadge's last professional works consisted of appearances on Jessel's radio program, which was sagging in the ratings.
 The program soon ended, and the marriage did not last; the couple divorced in 1939.
 Schenck's business acumen and her mother's watchful ambition for her daughters had resulted in a huge fortune for Talmadge, and she never wanted for money.
 Restless since the end of her filmmaking days, Talmadge traveled, often shuttling between her houses, entertaining, and visiting with her sisters.
 In 1946, she married Dr. Carvel James, a Beverly Hills physician.

 Later years and death

 In her later years, Talmadge, who had never been comfortable with the burdens of public celebrity, became reclusive.
 Increasingly crippled by painful arthritis and reported to be dependent on painkilling drugs, she moved to the warm climate of Las Vegas for her final years.
 According to Anita Loos' memories of Talmadge, the drug addiction came first which caused arthritis and was the basis of Norma's interest in her physician husband.

-In 1956, she was voted by her peers as one of the top five female stars of the pre-1925 era, but was too ill to travel to Rochester, New York, to accept her award.
+In 1955, along with her one-time brother-in-law Buster Keaton and some ten other renowned movie-industry veterans, Taldmage was invited to be honored with the newly instituted "George" award by George Eastman House at the First Festival of Film Artists in Rochester, NY.
+But, unfortunately, no one was able to even locate her.